From Personal Bests to Community Power: Structured Marathon Training and the Role of Smart Pacing

 Interval (Zone 5)95‑105 %+Very hard, short bursts”I can only hold this for a few minutes”

-2. Personalising the zones
+2. personalising the zones

-Practical application: Self‑coaching with smart pacing tools
+Practical application: self‑coaching with smart pacing tools

-• Tempo runs in Zone 3 (20‑30 min at a steady effort) to raise lactate threshold.
+• Tempo runs, Zone 3, 20–30 min steady, to raise your lactate threshold.

-• Threshold intervals in Zone 4 (e.g., 5 × 800 m at 4 min / km with 2‑min jogs) to sharpen race‑pace stamina.
+• Threshold intervals, Zone 4 (e.g., 5 × 800 m at 4 min / km with 2‑min jogs), to sharpen race‑pace durability.

-Closing & suggested workout: The “Hill‑Repeat” session
+Closing & suggested workout: the “Hill‑Repeat” session

 The beauty of running is that it’s a long game – the more you learn to listen to your body, the more you’ll get out of it.